 If you have pest infestation problems, you should check if there are cleanliness issues to address that may be causing the problem.
-If the cause does not appear to be related to cleanliness you could discuss the problem with your Property Manager as soon as possible to determine if eradication or fumigation is necessary.
+If the cause does not appear to be related to cleanliness you should discuss the problem with your property manager as soon as possible to determine if eradication or fumigation is necessary.

 Tenants have an obligation to keep the premises reasonably clean and tidy.
 Infestations that can be attributed to a lack of cleanliness may be your responsibility to remedy.
-In these cases, your Property Manager could seek an order from the Tenancy Tribunal for the fumigation work to be done and for the tenant to be charged.
+In these cases, your property manager could seek an order from the Tenancy Tribunal for the fumigation work to be done and for the tenant to be charged.

-Ensuring your property is clean will do a lot to keep the rats and mice away.
-Also, make sure there is no food source or somewhere for them to nest - steel wool is good for blocking up any mouse holes you may find.
+Ensuring your property is clean will do a lot to prevent the infestation of rodents.
+Also, make sure there is no food source or somewhere for them to nest - steel wool is good for blocking up any rodent holes you may find.